vipulpathak113/FrontendInterviewQuestions/README.md

   - null is an assigned value.
 It means nothing.
   - undefined typically means a variable has been declared but not defined yet.
   - null and undefined are falsy values.
-  - null and undefined are both primitives.
+  - null and undefined are both primitives. typeof undefined is undefined.
 However there is an open bug in JS which shows typeof null = object.
   - null !== undefined but null == undefined.
   - if passed undefined in a function with default parameter it returns with default parameter while null uses null value only